Danny’s DNA Discoveries – Albatrellaceae of the PNW

 Albatrellus subrubescens is described from Florida.
 Two sequences from Oregon (and several sequences that appear to be from Europe) are 4 bp and 2 indels different than two sequences from Florida (but neither are the type sequence) so it's possible we have that species or a sister species here.
 This needs more study.

-Albatrellus avellaneus © Michael Beug and A and O Ceska
+Albatrellus avellaneus © Michael Beug and A and O Ceska, Albatrellus ovinus © Jonathan Frank

 Albatrellopsis confluens is a European orange-brown capped species.

-Albatrellus flettii, described from Washington, is a common beautiful blue capped species (with white pores), at least when fresh, although the blue may fade and then they look identical.
+Albatrellus flettii, described from Washington, is a common beautiful blue capped species (with white pores), at least when fresh, although the blue may fade and then they look identical, including microscopically.

 Albatrellopsis flettii © Bryce Kendrick, Danny Miller and Danny Miller, the blue fading to orange-brown.

-This rare species described from Washington is also easily recognized by its bright blue pores as well as cap.
+Neoalbatrellus subcaeruleoporus - This species described from Washington is also easily recognized by its bright blue pores as well as cap.
 It is much smaller (<5 cm) than Albatrellopsis flettii (5-20 cm) and stays consistently blue.

 Neoalbatrellopsis subcaeruleoporus © Ian Gibson

-This common species has a brown scaly cap that is yellow in places, but most noticeably stains green wherever handled.
-No other genus will get this scaly.
+Scutiger cf ellisii - This species has a brown scaly cap that is yellow in places, but most noticeably stains green wherever handled.
+No other genus in the family will get this scaly.
 It was described from New Jersey.
 The two sequences we have, from Idaho and Wyoming, do not match (2% different), so I would like to see sequences from the east coast and more local sequences to ensure that we have the same species as back east.

 Scutiger cf pes-caprae is a European species rarely reported here that is identical except for not staining green.
-We don't have any local DNA so we need samples to ensure that this European species really does occur here.
+We don't have any local DNA so we need samples to ensure that this European species really does occur here (Europe actually does have a genetically different non-staining species this time, unlike for Albatrellopsis flettii).
 As you can see from the photo, the greening of Scutiger ellisii can be very subtle and easily missed.

 Scutiger cf ellisii © Danny Miller